alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 $CTA

-If you’re exporting drugs which only have medical use for humans, you’ll need an export certificate
+If you’re exporting drugs which only have medical use for humans, you need to [get an export certificate](#exporting-medicines-inside-and-outside-the-EU)

 $CTA